bnl-sdcc/sympa-config/README.md

 # sympa-config

-Utilities and config for Sympa
+Config and utilities for install and maintenance of Sympa.